Tife75/alx-system_engineering-devops/0x00-shell_basics/README.md

 	This script creates a directory named my_first_directory in /tmp 		directory

 7. Betty in my fisrt directory
-	This script move the file betty from /tmp/ to /tmp/my_first_directory
+	This script move the file betty from /tmp/ to /tmp/my_first_directory/

+8. Bye bye betty
+	This script delete file betty in /tmp/my_first_directory/